Call us 503-258-4200

 More Information

-For information regarding the Parent Mentor Program, current projects, or additional opportunities, contact Program Director Kimberly Macklin at [email protected] or (971) 269-9768.
+For information regarding the Parent Mentor Program, current projects, or additional opportunities, please contact Program Director Kimberly Macklin by phone at (971) 269-9768 or by email.

 Contact